Moon planting – or using the phases of the moon to guide your monthly gardening activities – can help to maximise the potential of your harvests.

 In the new moon phase light increases and lunar gravity pulls water higher.
 In the garden this means balanced plant growth.
 This phase of the moon is ideal for sowing plants with edible leaves and seed heads.

 In the second quarter light increases further as the moon grows fuller.
 There is less gravitational pull, making this time ideal for leaf growth.
 This phase of the moon is ideal for sowing plants that fruit.

-In the fourth quarter moonlight decreases further as does gravitational pull making this a rest time for the garden.
-This phase of the moon is ideal for harvesting, fertilizing, maintainence.
+In the fourth quarter moonlight decreases further as does gravitational pull, making this a rest time for the garden.
+This phase of the moon is ideal for harvesting, fertilising, maintainence.